maddigits/maddigits.github.com/_posts/2015-05-15-selenium-grid-docker-compose.md

 VPC.

 With this changes, we dropped our monthly EC2 billing related to Selenium by ~**77%**!
-Ok, ok, we have also changed the main OS where the tests run on.
+Ok, ok, we have also changed the main OS where Selenium runs.
-Well, even if the instances were already running on Linux boxes before, it would still be something a cut of ~**57%**.
-And I'm not even counting the EBS volumes!
+Well, even if the instances were already Linux boxes before, it would still be a cut of ~**57%**:

 ![ec2 values](/public/images/docker-selenium-ec2-values.png)

+It is also important to notice that we pay the Amazon bill in USD, and we pay around BRL 4.5 per USD.
+So, USD 1161 costs us around BRL 5224.5, which can buy here 411.5L of beer (BRL 12.694/L).

 Well, **MISSION ACCOMPLISHED**.

+> Using BRL 12.694 per liter.
-> 50% usage is because we only use them about 12 hours per day (business hours, give or take).
+> 50% usage because we only use them about 12 hours per day (business hours, give or take).

 ## Try it out